 What are cookies?

-Cookies are small text files which a website may put on your computer or mobile device when you first visit a site or page.
-The cookie will help the website, or another website (in the case of third party cookies), to recognise your device the next time you visit.
+Cookies are small text files that are stored on your device when you access most websites on the internet.
+Cookies help the websites you visit, or other websites on the internet (in the case of third party cookies), to recognise your device the next time you visit.
 Web beacons or other similar files can also do the same thing.
 We use the term “cookies” in this policy to refer to all files that collect information in this way.

 There are many functions cookies serve.
-For example, they can help us to remember your username and preferences, analyse how well our website is performing, or even allow us to recommend content we believe will be most relevant to you.
+For example, they can help us to remember your username and preferences, analyse how well our website is performing, or provide us with insights into how people use our website.

-What sort of cookies does the website use?
+What sort of cookies does ingage use on the website?

 1. Essential Cookies

 Some cookies are essential for the operation of our website.
-For example, some cookies allow us to identify subscribers and ensure they can access the subscription only pages.
+For example, some cookies allow us to identify subscribers, allow them to log in to the website, and ensure they can access subscription only pages.
 If a subscriber opts to disable these cookies, the user will not be able to access all of the content that a subscription entitles them to.